nuocmam75009/holbertonschool-low_level_programming/variadic_functions/README.md

 Today we work on variadic functions!
+And I still hate C